 Now, the two state solution would have obliged for example to change the discriminatory distribution of wealth in Israel proper.
 Palestinians are discriminated against.
 It would have obliged Israel to acknowledge the rights of Palestinians to their lands, which is now the land they lost in 1948, in the same way that Australia, if it recognises the right of the Indigenous people here, big companies would have problems with their mining profits, etc.

 A fair two state solution would have obliged Israel to acknowledge the principle of equal distribution of water.
 This is another very long lecture that I could have had here, because Israel imposes a quota on the water of Palestinians.
 And we in Israel got used to use water as if we live in Switzerland.
-And this is very much chained to the fact that so much water that we use, 80% of the water that the aquifers in the West Bank yield, Israel takes for itself.
+And this is very much chained to the fact that so much water that we use, 80% of the water that the aquifers in the West Bank yield, I

 And Gaza is a catastrophe because Israel does not allow them to connect.
 Palestinians in Gaza have to suffice with the water that the aquifer yields in Gaza.
 So if in 1948, before the influx of refugees there were around 200,000 residents in Gaza, they consumed around 10,000 cubic metres of water very year, and this was around a fifth of the yearly quantity of the aquifer, now you have 1,800,000 people that use the same aquifer and the same quantity (50,000m2).
 So the water is undrinkable in Gaza.
 Actually, what Palestinians use is mostly sea water, some sewerage mixed with some clear water.
 Israel refuses to connect Gaza to the rest of the country, because of this policy of separation.
 Because if there was a Palestinian state, this should have been addressed, the right of Palestinians to have quality in distribution of water.